giahung24/giahung24/README.md

 # [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/)

-This is the repo for my porfolio hosted at https://giahung24.github.io
+This is the repo for my site hosted at https://giahung24.github.io

 ## Copyright and License